scicloj/tablecloth/docs/index.md

 ### Group-by

-Grouping by is an operation which splits dataset into subdatasets and pack it into new special type of... dataset.
-I distinguish two types of dataset: regular dataset and grouped dataset.
+Grouping by is an operation which splits dataset into subdatasets and pack it into new special type of… dataset.
+I distinguish two types of
+dataset: regular dataset and grouped dataset.
 The latter is the result of grouping.

 Grouped dataset is annotated in by `:grouped?` meta tag and consist following columns:

 -   `:name` - group name or structure
 -   `:group-id` - integer assigned to the group
 -   `:data` - groups as datasets

 Almost all functions recognize type of the dataset (grouped or not) and operate accordingly.

-You can't apply reshaping or join/concat functions on grouped datasets.
+You can’t apply reshaping or join/concat functions on grouped datasets.

 #### Grouping